 Oatmeal’s America Explained to Non-American’s on a Facebook friends wall inspired this introspection.
 The page features a whole fleet of images, you’ll just have to go to his site and soak up the glory that is America.
 Looking back, as I’ve alluded to twice already, I wonder why the obvious desperation of July 4th celebrations isn’t apparent to more Americans.
 We so desperately want to demonstrate to the world how happy we are being free.
 One would think that the joy of real freedom would be enough, if only we know what that elusive thing really is.

 Jim Sanders, 45 of Mulberry, Indiana says that he is a “sovereign man,” who is not subject to the laws of Indiana and or his local governments, That’s why — after amassing over $900 dollars in fines for traffic violations and refusing to pay – his driver’s license got suspended.
 With no license, he says that his “only legal mode of travel is walking,” apparently making an exception for the law that requires a driver’s license.

-Apparently he never talked to one of them, or he’d know (well, think.
+Apparently Jim Sanders never talked to one of the sovereign citizens, or he’d know (well, think.
 Believe.
 Something) that you don’t carry a driver’s license in the first place.
-You don’t get a license, you don’t buy a car with a title, don’t put tags on your car, etc. You just continue to drive without all that and when the cop stops you, you talk his ears off about all this kooky stuff until he lets you go before he breaks and shoots you.
+You don’t get a license, you don’t buy a car with a title, you don’t put tags on your car, etc, etc, ad nauseum.
+You just continue to drive without all that and when the cop stops you, you talk his ears off about all this kooky stuff until he lets you go before he has a mental break and shoots you.